The Secretary of State was asked—

 My Department is responsible for foreign and outward direct investment, establishing an independent trade policy and export promotion.
 I can announce to the House that UK Export Finance will support an Airbus Defence and Space UK contract worth nearly $500 million to manufacture and deliver two satellites and a ground station for Türksat, Turkey’s communications satellite operator.

 May I also, with your indulgence Mr Speaker, thank two civil servants who are leaving my Department?
 My principal private secretary, Oliver Christian, has been an outstanding civil servant and I congratulate him on his promotion.
 I also thank Amy Tinley, my outgoing special adviser, who has been a force of nature in my Department and will be widely missed across the whole of the civil service.

-I congratulate the civil servants for getting out of Dodge while they can as well.
+I congratulate the civil servants on getting out of Dodge while they can.

 Scottish Enterprise told the Scottish Affairs Committee that the success of Scotland’s financial industry was based on accessing and servicing all customers in the EU, which it does currently under the free trade non-tariff EU passport system.
 Does that not highlight once again the vital importance of freedom of movement to Scotland, and that the Secretary of State’s Government simply do not care about Scottish interests or Scotland’s vote to remain?

 I will ignore the hon.
 Gentleman’s lack of grace in his first comment.

 What that shows is the importance to Scotland of services and of access to the single market in the United Kingdom.
 Financial services are one of the country’s greatest and strongest exports, and Scotland benefits hugely from being part of the United Kingdom’s infrastructure.